DIY Easter baskets

 3. Punch a hole in the front and back of the basket using a screw hole punch.
 To create the handle, trim a 14cm x 21cm strip of Kraftstax, and a slightly smaller piece of Elements Wood paper.
 Fix the wood-effect paper onto the Kraftstax, and attach to the basket with brads.
 Die cut ‘Happy Easter’ from Xcut pearlised adhesive sheets, as well as other Easter icons such as the filigree egg and bunnies die.

-Project, photography and how-to instructions by PDT member Camila Bertolini.
+Project, photography and how-to instructions by Project Design Team member Camila Bertolini.

 Papermania 12 x 12" Acetate (PMA 1681200)

 8 x 8" Solid Premium Cardstock Capsule (PMA 164401)

 Elements Wood A5 Ultimate Die-cut & Paper Pack (PMA 160252)